 - Bonbeach sits on an Aeolian (wind-blown sand) landscape.
-This provides the following opportunities for 'bio-swales' or 'rain gardens' that have street trees and shrubs within them, and collect stormwater run-off from roads, which: - o maximise irrigation of plant material at every rain event, - improve tree health / coastal landscape character outcomes; - treat road run-off pollutants; - potentially reduce stormwater infrastructure costs, with the 'first flush' and smaller rainfall events infiltrating into the landscape areas, facilitating subsequent reduced volumes from larger events that need to be transported away from the roads through a traditional pit and pipe system, potentially reducing costs due to reduced pipe sizing requirements; - facilitate more comfortable outdoor spaces to commercial areas (e.g. shade), with potential economic benefits, e.g. from improved patronage of cafes and restaurants with outdoor seating. - The combination of highly free draining soils (sand) and salt-laden winds from Port Phillip Bay limit the street tree planting palette.
-Endemic, relatively low growing species such as Coastal Banksia (Banksia integrifolia) and potentially Old Man Banksia (Banksia serrata) could fulfil an amenity and shading / environmental amelioration role, in addition to conserving the coastal vegetation character of the road / rail infrastructure corridor. - Street trees to both sides of Nepean Highway and Station Street would provide a strong coastal character framework in addition to the above benefits.
-This would require undergrounding of power where present. - Where trees are proposed to areas that are on slab, e.g. the station building plaza, the station carpark and substation surrounds, provision be made: - to facilitate in-ground planting, e.g. beyond the edge of the slab that are subject to passive irrigation, e.g. street stormwater run-off - o for special provision be made to facilitate tree health on-slab by means of slab setdowns that closely adjoin natural ground, or similar measures sufficient to ensure the long-term viability of the plantings without reliance on piped irrigation - for on-slab measures to be undertaken in consultation with a soil scientist and an arborist. - Consider providing within the design of the integrated traffic barrier / security fence / throw screen system to be located atop the trench retaining walls, sufficient strength to break the fall of small to moderate sized trees, thereby potentially facilitating the incorporation of trees within much of the rail corridor edge planting.
+This provides the following opportunities for 'bio-swales' or 'rain gardens' that have street trees and shrubs within them, and collect stormwater run-off from roads, which: - o maximise irrigation of plant material at every rain event - o improve tree health / coastal landscape character outcomes - treat road run-off pollutants - potentially reduce stormwater infrastructure costs, with the 'first flush' and smaller rainfall events infiltrating into the landscape areas, facilitating subsequent reduced volumes from larger events that need to be transported away from the roads through a traditional pit and pipe system, potentially reducing costs due to reduced pipe sizing requirements - facilitate more comfortable outdoor spaces to commercial areas (e.g. shade), with potential economic benefits from improved patronage of cafes and restaurants with outdoor seating. - The combination of highly free draining soils (sand) and salt-laden winds from Port Phillip Bay limit the street tree planting palette.
+Endemic, relatively low growing species such as Coastal Banksia (Banksia integrifolia) and potentially Old Man Banksia (Banksia serrata) could fulfil an amenity and shading / environmental amelioration role, in addition to conserving the coastal vegetation character of the road / rail infrastructure corridor - Street trees to both sides of Nepean Highway and Station Street would provide a strong coastal character framework in addition to the above benefits.
+This would require undergrounding of power where present - Where trees are proposed to areas that are on slab, e.g. the station building plaza and carpark, provision be made: - to facilitate in-ground planting, e.g. beyond the edge of the slab, and that is subject to passive irrigation, e.g. from street stormwater run-off or other WSUD initiatives - to facilitate tree health on-slab by means of slab set-downs that closely adjoin natural ground, or similar measures sufficient to ensure the long-term vigour of the plantings without reliance on artificial / piped irrigation - for on-slab measures to be undertaken in consultation with a soil scientist and an arborist.